nshah15/data-analyst-interview/README.md

 ## Rules

 * Unless explicitly stated, please provide your analysis through code or comments.
 * You are free to whatever language and environment desired to complete this task.
 However, we expect to be able to recreate your work if necessary.
 Please provide an enviornment files (requirements.txt, package.json, etc.) in your completed analysis.
+Interactive environments such as Jupyter Notebooks are preferred.
 * Submissions for this project will only be accepted and considered by applicants that have been specifically requested to do so.

 ## Submission